cosmicjs/cosmicapp-real-estate/README.md

 2. Create a bucket, then install the Real Estate app
 3. Deploy to web!

-####Tell your realtor friends (everyone has at least one) to use this instead of other website templates because:
-1. It's built on Node.js so everything loads SUPER FAST
-2. It's SO easy to edit content using the [Cosmic JS CMS API](https://cosmicjs.com)
-3. They're going to be much happier with a state-of-the-art API-powered website than an old-school, slow, installed system
-4. You're going to want to help them build on it because it's built on tech you love :)

 ##Demo
 [Click here to view the demo website](http://real-estate.cosmicapp.co)